acceleratedscience/openad-service-moler/README.md

 <!-- support:gcloud:false -->

 <!-- description -->
 This OpenAD service provides access to [MoLeR, a model for conditional molecule (SMILES) generation](https://github.com/microsoft/molecule-generation) based on molecular scaffold input.
-As its deep learning platform, MoLeR uses TensorFlow.
+(MoLeR uses TensorFlow as its deep learning platform.)
 <!-- /description -->

 For instructions on how to deploy and use this service in OpenAD, please refer to the [OpenAD docs](https://openad.accelerate.science/docs/model-service/deploying-models).